vtt3-research/airi/README.md

 The ActivityNet annotation dataset can be download from [Activity Net homepage](http://activity-net.org/download.html).
 And ActivityNet caption dataset and C3D video features also can be download from [Dense-Captioning Events in Videos](https://cs.stanford.edu/people/ranjaykrishna/densevid/).

-When you download all datasets, put activity_net.v1-3.min.json file in the folder data/ , put feature file in the folder data/actnet/, and unzip captions.zip in the folder data/.
+When you download all datasets, put `activity_net.v1-3.min.json` file in the folder `data/` , put feature file in the folder `data/actnet/`, and unzip `captions.zip` in the folder `data/`.

 Finally, the files are organized as follows.